barbell-math/util/argparse/README.md

 ## Sub-Parsers

-Several different parsers can be combined into one parser.
-When adding one parser to another the parsers are added as child, or sub parsers, to the main parser.
-An examples of this are shown in the [sub-parsers examples file](./examples/SubParsers_test.go).
+Several different parsers, each with there own set of arguments, can be separately built and then combined into one larger parser.
+When adding one parser to another the parsers are added as childen, or sub parsers, to the main parser.
+A couple examples of sub-parsers are shown in the [sub-parsers examples file](./examples/SubParsers_test.go).
 There are a couple rules that dictate what happens when sub-parsers are added: